 Note: If a "gclid" parameter is in the page URL and the source is detected as "google", Angelfish will automatically assign a medium of cpc and a campaign of adwords.

-If no marketing variables are detected in the URL, Angelfish will apply default settings for medium and campaign.
+If no Marketing Variables are detected in the query params, Angelfish will automatically apply values for Medium.
 Options are:

 - none -- No referral information exists.
 This is typically caused by visitors who access the site directly by typing the URL directly into the address bar, clicking a browser bookmark, click a link in an offline application (e.g. Outlook, Word, Excel, etc.).

-Marketing variables are flexible and you can use them however you wish, however Angelfish captures marketing variables literally.
-For example, if you have one medium named "banner" and another named "banners" you will see two separate rows in the medium report.
+Marketing variables are flexible and you can use them however you wish.
+However...they can get out of control quickly if not managed.
+For example, if you assign "banner" as one Medium, "banner-ad" as another, and "banners" as a third you will see three separate rows in the Mediums report....which makes the report less useful.

 Here are some brief recommendations: